lino-framework/welfare/userdocs/users.rst

     belongs to a given :ddref:`users.Team`.

 .. actor:: lino.UserProfiles

     The list of user profiles available on this site.

-    Each user profile is a combination of access rights and permission sets.
+    Each user profile is a set of user levels

-    In the demo database, alice and hubert share the same profile while melanie has a different profile.
+    (one for each functional group),
+    leading to an individual combination of permissions.

+    The demo database has defined the following user profiles:

     .. django2rst:: settings.SITE.login('rolf').show(lino.UserProfiles)